jagrvargen/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 5. 5-square.js - Class definition of Square which inherits from Revtangle.
 Square constructor overrides the Rectangle constructor and only takes the singular argument 'size'.

 6. 6-square.js - Create new Square class that inherits from previous Square class and adds the instance method charPrint(c) that prints the square using the character C.

+7. 7-occurences.js - A function that returns  the number of occurences in a list.